ipfs/kubo/docs/config.md

 ### `Reprovider.Interval`

 Sets the time between rounds of reproviding local content to the routing system.

-If unset, it defaults to 12 hours.
-If set to the value `"0"` it will disable content reproviding.
+- If unset, it uses the implicit safe default.
+- If set to the value `"0"` it will disable content reproviding.

 Note: disabling content reproviding will result in other nodes on the network not being able to discover that you have the objects that you have.
 If you want to have this disabled and keep the network aware of what you have, you must manually announce your content periodically.

-Type: `duration`
+Default: `22h` (`DefaultReproviderInterval`)

+Type: `optionalDuration` (unset for the default)

 ### `Reprovider.Strategy`